-Bethenny Frankel Divorce: Luann de Lesseps Exploiting Divorce To Explain Her Own Tainted Marriage?
+Bethenny Frankel Divorce: Luann De Lesseps Exploiting Divorce To Explain Her Own Tainted Marriage?

 While Bethenny Frankel isn’t sure about getting married again, it sounds like it means everything to de Lesseps, who was thrilled to get married again.

-“I feel really lucky to have a second chance,” Luann has previously said about her relationship with Tom, according to US Weekly, adding about getting married, “At over 50 years old, I’m getting married again.
+“I feel really lucky to have a second chance,” Luann has previously said about her relationship with Tom, according to US Weekly, adding about getting married, “At over 50-years-old, I’m getting married again.
 It’s very easy to walk away.
 The hard part is staying and working it out.”

 Even though he cheated on her and she was devastated, she’s giving him a second chance.
 And despite what Bethenny Frankel may say about Thomas, she believes he’s a wonderful man, who wants to do nothing but make her happy.